La Familia (professional wrestling): Divorce and dissolution

 Meanwhile, Vickie thanked Big Show, who had also been drafted to Raw, for helping Edge at Backlash by putting him in a contendership match for the WWE Championship, but when he tried to kiss her she told him their previous affair was a mistake and she wanted a purely professional relationship, ending any affair they may have had.
-On Raw, she then entered into a feud with Santino Marella after the latter made disparaging remarks about Vickie's appearance, calling her a pig in relation to the swine flu outbreak.
+On Raw, she then entered into a feud with Santino Marella after Marella made disparaging remarks about Vickie's appearance, calling her a pig in relation to the swine flu outbreak.
 The wrestler who portrayed Santino was involved in a storyline where he played his twin sister, Santina Marella, at the time so that when Vickie accused Santino of insulting her, Santina acted innocently though also made similar jokes.
-On May 18, the feud reached a head when Vickie demanded Santina face her in a match following some comical skits where Chavo tried to teach her some Guerrero family moves, before making it a no-disqualification match so that Chavo and William Regal could interfere and help her to win the match and become Miss WrestleMania.
+On the May 18 episode of Raw, the feud reached a head when Vickie demanded Santina face her in a match following some comical skits where Chavo tried to teach her some Guerrero family moves, before making it a no-disqualification match so that Chavo and William Regal could interfere and help her to win the match and become Miss WrestleMania.
 Their rematch for the crown, at Extreme Rules, was a Hog Pen match where, despite having Chavo at her side, Vickie lost the match and the title.
 The following night on the June 8 episode of Raw, Vickie voiced her anger at the crowd for not sympathising with her while she was being humiliated.
 Subsequently she announced she was quitting as General Manager of Raw which prompted Edge to come out and announce that he only married her for her power and with no power anymore, he insulted her appearance and demanded a divorce.

-As of 2022 only Edge remains working for the WWE as a former member of La Familia.
+All Elite Wrestling (2024)

+15 years later after La Familia's dissolution, Edge, now goes by the name of Adam Copeland, had challenged Matt Cardona (formerly Zack Ryder) for the AEW TNT Championship on the March 30, 2024 episode of AEW Collision.
+Copeland retained the title after defeating Cardona.